makersacademy/airport_challenge/Walkthrough.md

 - Used ```attr_reader``` to read ```@planes = []```
 - I updated ```instruct_landing``` method and passed an argument ```plane``` to it.
 Through the ```<<``` operator, ```plane``` is going to be added to the ```@planes``` array.
 - **Airport now instructs plane to land**
-  **completed User story: As an air traffic controller So I can get passengers to a destination
-I want to instruct a plane to land at an airport**
 - Commit

 ### Step 10.5 - Change test for ```instruct_landing```